Political Science 001 - The Government of the United States » Winter 2022 » Quiz 3 Chapters 9 and 10

 Soft money

-C. was banned at the federal level by the Bipartisan Campaign Reform Act of 2002 and was a way in which interests could spend money on behalf of candidates without being restricted by federal law
+A. was banned at the federal level by the Bipartisan Campaign Reform Act of 2002 and was a way in which interests could spend money on behalf of candidates without being restricted by federal law

-E. only benefited Republicans.
+D. only benefited Democrats.

 Question #11